Medical Plan vs. Vision Plan

 Patients who have a “Vision Benefit Plan” and are eligible for an evaluation/examination at the time of their visit may specify that we utilize that coverage as appropriate.
 In that instance, the “refraction-92015” is usually a covered service of the vision benefit plan.

-The Drs and Team at Fig Garden Optometry
+– The Team at Fig Garden Optometry